mailpile/python-passcrow/docs/README.md

 This is not true of systems which correctly use strong encryption; the point of encryption is to mathematically deny access to unauthorized third parties.
-In most practice, most such systems hinge upon asking the user to "choose a good password" and then "keep it safe" - whatever that means!
+In practice, most such systems hinge upon asking the user to "choose a good password" and then "keep it safe" - whatever that means!

 This is a terrible user experience; most users lack the skills to both